EbubekirErden/Basic-Projects/README.md

 # Basic-Projects
-This is a repository contains more basic projects or assignments done on school
+This is a repository contains more basic projects or assignments done on school.
+It uses StdDraw library